Rhernandez513/cs-594/hw3/README.md

-This homework assignemnet witll be dealgin with implementing a system call in the linux kernel
+This homework assignemnet witll be dealing with implementing a system call in the linux kernel